-The Year 10 Theatre Studies course is an introduction in preparation for the VCE curriculum, preparing students with necessary skills for future years and engaging them in the initial elements of the subject.
+The year 10 Theatre Studies course is an introduction in preparation for the VCE curriculum, preparing students with necessary skills for future years and engaging them in the initial elements of the subject.

 Students are introduced to several theatrical styles and their conventions.
-They explore context and acting skills, while analysing and evaluating the intended effect on the audience.
+They explore the Dramatic elements, including the use of focus, tension, timing, mood and symbol in their works, while analysing and evaluating the intended effect on the audience.

-Students are introduced through hands-on workshops to the production role areas, all the parts that make up a production - set, lighting, props, sound, acting, directing, costume and make-up.
-They see several professional productions and analyse the work within, drawing on this as they write, design and develop their own pieces, to both small and large audiences.
+Students are introduced through hands-on workshops to the elements of Stagecraft, all the parts that make up a production - set, lighting, sound, acting, directing, costume, make-up, theatre technologies, stage management, properties and publicity and marketing.
+They see several professional productions and analyse the stagecraft within, drawing on this as they write, design and develop their own piece

-VCE pathway: Theatre Studies
+VCE Pathways: Theatre Studies